Oakwood tube station: History

+Before the station opened, the Underground Electric Railways Company of London (forerunner of London Underground) suggested names for it including Oakwood, Merryhills and East Barnet, but it was named Enfield West at opening and renamed Enfield West (Oakwood) the following year.
+The Enfield West station name proved unpopular with passengers heading for shops and offices in Enfield, as it is about 2 miles away.
+Following protests from Southgate Council, it was eventually renamed Oakwood on 1 September 1946.

 Like other extensions of the London Underground lines, the opening of the Cockfosters extension stimulated the rapid development of new suburbs and much of the open countryside that existed in 1930 when construction started was quickly covered by new housing developments.

-2006-07 upgrade
+2006–2007 upgrade

-In early October 2006 to December 2007, the station underwent an upgrade as part of London Underground's £10billion upgrade to the whole of the London Underground Network.
+In early October 2006 to December 2007, the station underwent an upgrade as part of London Underground's £10 billion upgrade to the whole of the London Underground Network.
 As part of this, a new lift was installed to provide step-free access to the platforms.
-The Public Address system was also improved, with new information indicators installed on the platforms and inside the ticket hall.
+The public address system was also improved, with new information indicators installed on the platforms and inside the ticket hall.
 In addition 27 new CCTV cameras were installed in the station bringing the total number to 29.